pwa-builder/pwabuilder-windows-chromium-docs/publish-new-app.md

 ## Enroll in Windows developer program

-Login to [Windows Dev Center](https://partner.microsoft.com/dashboard) with your Microsoft account.
+Login to [Windows Partner Center](https://partner.microsoft.com/dashboard) with your Microsoft account.

 Then, go to your [dashboard](https://partner.microsoft.com/en-us/dashboard/home) to see your enrolled programs.
 If `Windows & Xbox` is listed, great, you're already enrolled.
 If not, choose `Add program`: <br> <img src="/images/add-program.png" />